The following projects have been completed since November 2018 (Find out more about the scheme and apply):

 Dickens Corner, Market Square, Dover

-New bakery and café, The Market Square Kitchen, has started trading from the refurbished Dickens Corner in Dover’s Market Square.
-We awarded £10,000 towards the refurbishment of the Tudor style property, one of the most prominent buildings in the Market Square.
+New bakery and café, The Market Square Kitchen, now trades from the refurbished Dickens Corner in Dover’s Market Square.
+We awarded £10,000 towards the refurbishment of the Tudor style property which is one of the most prominent buildings in the Market Square.
 The building has a long history as a bakery and is mentioned in Charles Dickens’ novel, David Copperfield, from the author’s visits to the town.

 59 Biggin Street, Dover

 Hamdy Shahein was awarded a £10,000 grant to help refurbish the ground floor and shopfront of his property at 59 Biggin Street, Dover, which had been empty for over a year.
-Hamdy has installed a new shopfront which includes new doorway leading to the upper floors which will become a new flat.
+Hamdy has installed a new shopfront which includes new doorway leading to the upper floors which he converted into a new flat.
 The shop has been leased to a recruitment company.

 Elephant and Hind, Market Square, Dover

-The new owner of the Elephant and Hind, which opened July 2019, has been awarded a grant of £10,000 from DDC to help with refurbishment costs.
+The Elephant and Hind opened July 2019 with help from a grant of £10,000 to help with refurbishment costs.

 Harry Richardson from the Elephant and Hind said : “We are delighted to be reopening the Elephant and Hind and aim to provide the Market Square and the local community with a relaxed and welcoming community venue.
 We will be serving pastries and coffee in the mornings plus fresh pizzas throughout the day and evening, made with sour dough from the bakery that will shortly be opening across the square in Dickens Corner.
 We are a dog friendly establishment and will be providing a variety of entertainment including live music and quizzes.
 We would like to thank Dover District Council for their help and support during these renovations and are excited to be part of the regeneration of this wonderful town.”